Geneva Motor Show 2019 preview: 13 electric cars and hybrids to eye

 Polestar 2

-Polestar, a division of Volvo, will be taking its second car to Geneva next week.
+Polestar, a division of Volvo, will be taking its second car to the Geneva Motor Show next week.
 It's an all-electric sedan with a 78 kWh battery pack, 400 horsepower, a 275-mile range, and a $63,000 price tag.

-The company also says that, a year from now, a cheaper version of the 2 will cost from $45,420 before federal credit and rebates, putting it in the same ballpark as the Tesla Model 3.
+The company also states that, a year from now, a cheaper version of the 2 will cost between $45,420 before federal credit and rebates, placing it in the same price range as the Tesla Model 3.

 Uniquely, the Polestar 2 has an infotainment system entirely powered by Android.
-This isn't an in-house system with Android Auto for when your phone is connected, but a full Android interface.
-As you might expect, this brings a whole suite of Google services to the car, including the Google Assistant, Google Maps, and the Play Store, all accessible via an 11-inch touch screen.
+This isn't an in-house system with Android Auto for when your phone is connected, but a complete Android interface.
+As you might expect, this brings a suite of Google services to the car, including the Google Assistant, Google Maps, and the Play Store, all accessible via an 11-inch touchscreen.

 Skoda Vision iV concept

 Skoda will next week reveal its plans for electrification, starting with a concept car called the Vision iV.
-The car, shown in a design sketch above, will go on sale in 2021, Skoda says.
+The car, as shown in the design sketch above, is set to go on sale in 2021, Skoda says.
 There will be two versions, a coupe and an SUV, each sharing the same platform.

 Volkswagen ID Buggy